 Fluoride, which is often found in tap water, can be harmful to these plants.
 If you notice your plant reacting with drying leaf edges, consider watering your plants with distilled water.

-The ti plant does enjoy the sunlight for a few hours a day but should be grown behind a thin curtain if grown behind a large south-facing window.
+The ti plant enjoys sunlight for a few hours a day but should be grown behind a thin curtain if grown behind a large south-facing window.
 Alternatively, a little direct sunlight and some good bright but indirect light near an east or west-facing window will do just fine.

 Temperature and Humidity